 Gotcha! utilizes a curious control system.
 Instead of passively letting the camera scroll down the field, as in a typical rail-shooter, you actively control its movement with the D-Pad.
 You can stop and aim if needed, back up and shoot the ammo bearer you missed, or try to book back home with the flag rather than cautiously pick off everyone on the way.
 The enemy can also steal your flag and return it to their base, making this control system helpful in tracking down and dispatching their flag carrier before he makes it home with the prize.

 But to make this possible, you’re faced with the awkward system of aiming and shooting the Zapper with one hand, and scrolling with the regular controller in the other.
-If you naturally shoot the Zapper in the one-handed Army style, I guess this isn’t too much of a problem.
+If you naturally shoot the Zapper one-handed, I guess this isn’t too much of a problem.
 I still think it asks you to sacrifice accuracy no matter what, and calls upon unusual coordination.
-When I rented the game way back when, I recall setting the pad on the floor and trying to use my toe to work the D-Pad, without much success.
+When I rented the game way back when, I remember setting the pad on the floor and trying to use my toe to work the D-Pad, without much success.
 I suppose you could enlist a second player to be your “movement bitch,” but that seems like a weak solution as well.

-Ultimately, this is more of a notation than a warning – the system is functional, though awkward, and may not offer enough of a benefit to make it worthwhile.
+Ultimately, this is more of a notation than a warning – the system is functional, but it’s awkward, and may not offer enough of a benefit to make it worthwhile.
 If your aim is true, you won’t need to go back and tag enemies you missed.
-You’re always going to be moving right to get the enemy flag, and then left to return it, so it’s not like you get much freedom by controlling when the camera moves.
-Really, the camera could have moved automatically, you would be free to put two hands on the gun, and the core game wouldn’t have changed.
+You’re always going to be moving right to get the enemy flag, and then left to return it, so it’s not like you get much freedom by controlling when the camera shifts.

 If you owned a Zapper and enjoyed the games, there’d be no reason not to check this one out.
 It’s got enough of that boardwalk gallery charm to keep Zapper enthusiasts entertained.
 Unfortunately, that’s where the appeal ends.
 It’s too repetitive to be generally enjoyable, or keep anyone’s interest for too long.
 Advanced mode gives you a goal that will require skill to best, but even then, you’ll just be furiously working the same high score challenge.